| | |

 • Suitability: Only accessible to boaters

-• Hazards: There are powerful tidal currents around Quadra Island, especially at Surge Narrows.
+• Hazards: Powerful tidal currents occur around Quadra Island, especially at Surge Narrows.
 See more information below.

 • Bike Trails: none